pentandra/lifepreserver/content/blog/freedom-and-open-access/index.markdown

 holidays at the end of last year: the Research Works Act.[^RWA] This act would prohibit any federal agency from mandating open access without the consent of the publishers, in effect, giving publishers complete control to restrict public access to all publicly-funded research.
-Oh, and not letting the government have a say in it.
+Oh---and taking away from the government the right to have a say in it.
 This is complete troll-like behavior.
 The public has paid for this bridge and the publishers want to make a profit off of anyone who crosses, and they act as if they are entitled to do it.

 Recently, the governor of Georgia announced that the Georgia State Archives would be closed to the public due to budget cuts.
 They couldn't afford to pay